Contact Us

 What is your audio recording approach?

-For audio, I do everything “in the box.”
+For audio, I capture a clean sound and do all mastering “in the box.”
 I have a 16-channel recording rack with all tracks pre-amped at the input signal.
 This provides the cleanest, best quality track capture at input.
 I record directly into Ableton Live, driven by Scarlett Mix Control.

-• 1 ProArt MPA II running in stereo (vocal and instrument inputs)
+- 1 ProArt MPA II preamp running in stereo (vocal and instrument inputs)

-• 8 channels are captured via Scarlett Octa-Pre
+- 8 channels are captured via Scarlett Octa-Pre (onboard pre-amped) interface

 What is your video recording approach?

 I will record your video in a staged area in the rehearsal space (14′ x 16′ dimension).
 I will use professional lighting and film in 2k at 30 frames per second.
-I have a 2-camera setup, one straght on as an audience member were in front of the stage area watching.
-Camera #2 can be offset to capture a second angle for separate cuts during the video depending on who is playing what in your song, you determine that angle.
+I have a 4-camera setup, one straght on as an audience member were in front of the stage area watching.
+Camera #2 is offset to capture a second angle for separate cuts during the video depending on who is playing/singing lead in the song.
+Camera #3 is a slightly overhead cam capturing your drummer.
+Camera #4 is a wide-angle floor cam.
+A few of my videos can be found here.

 I will capture your audio as you are playing, direct into Ableton Live (16 channels available).
 I will then add the 2 video files and audio master to Adobe Premiere (Creative Cloud version) to produce the final video recording.
 For additional details, drop me an email here and we can have a quick discovery call.